 "We are in a much better place now than we're where we were a year ago," Walsh said.

-She anticipated there will be tighter gain on sale margins for loans, making expense reductions necessary, but not to the degree seen in 2023 when the industry cutbacks were ongoing and profitability was more the exception than the rule.
+She anticipated there will be tighter gain on sale margins for loans, making expense reductions necessary, but not to the degree seen in 2023 when the

-"I don't think we'll see even fewer mortgage applications, refi or purchase, this year relative to nest year.
+"I don't think we'll see even fewer mortgage applications, refi or purchase, this year relative to next year.
 If anything, we're going to see more," First American Chief Economist Mark Fleming, said in an interview at the conference.

 "I would caveat that and say, 'more' being a very modest amount – more from a very low number.
 So, if you've recalibrated your staffing to the current capacity, then you're okay, but I think… there is some suspicion that there is excess capacity even still," he said.